quangnd159/thatieltsguide/content/en/docs/task-1/start-here.md

     parent: "task-1"
 weight: 10
 toc: true
-url: "/"
 ---

-Welcome to That IELTS Guide! 👋 I cooked up this one in a day because I suddenly realized that my students could benefit from _a guide that could be accessed anywhere_.

-You can use 🔎 `Search` to find what you need and I hope it will pop up.
+You can play with the menu to see if there's anything cool.
+You can also use 🔎 `Search` to find what you need and I hope it will pop up.

 IELTS needn't be hard.
 With practice and patience, you'll nail it.
 Good luck! 🍀